 Accommodation, Businesses and more pictures from Kristiansund

-Kristiansund and Frei municipalities was joined together in 2007.
-Kristiansund have now approximately 24.000 inhabitants and covers a area of 87,6 km2.
+Kristiansund municipalitie have approximately 24.500 inhabitants and covers a area of 87,6 km2.
 A town facing the North Atlantic, on the west coast of Norway in the conty of Møre & Romsdal.
 Kristiansund is a town with a very special character.
 Historically, Kristiansund is the dried cod capital of Norway, and you cannot leave town without tasting "Bacalao" at one of the town´s fish restaurants.